Published by Jeremy. Last Updated on September 14, 2020.

 Disclaimers: This post contains sponsored, advertorial content.
-Living the Dream uses demographic data, email opt-ins, display advertising, and affiliate links to operate this site.
-Please review our Terms and Conditions.
+Our site uses demographic data, email opt-ins, display advertising, and affiliate links.
+Please check out our Terms and Conditions.
 Listed prices may have changed since initial publication.

 When you visit a destination, what memories do you walk away with?
 Are they about the landscape?
 The food?
 The people?
 Or a combination of it all?

 During our visit to Kerala in southern India, it was most certainly a mix of everything.
 But in thinking about it, the human element that tied everything together was a prominent feature in every destination we visited.

 When Kerala Tourism reached out and asked if we wanted to be a part of their Human by Nature campaign, to share our experiences with the human side of visiting Kerala’s natural wonders, we were in.
 In thinking back on it, the human element was truly a big part of our trip to the state!